input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

 #### Process UpdateServiceAction

 - The `serviceId` of the action MUST already be associated to the DID to update in the map,
     - this service will have a list of types, there MUST be exactly one type in this list that does not have already an associated deletion time.
 We will call this type `current_type`
-    - this service will have a list of list of service endpoints, there MUST be exactly one list in this list that does not have already an associated revocation time.
+    - this service will have a list of service endpoints, there MUST be exactly one service endpoint that does not have already an associated revocation time.
 We will call this list `current_endpoints`

 **Update of internal map**
 - If the `UpdateServiceAction` has a non empty `type`, we will refer to it as `new_type`